 Okay, so we're now done with page two!
 Below is the cheat sheet.

 When you enter your email below, the cheat sheet is immediately emailed to you so you can more easily reference it.
 You'll also get notified when I release my next guide.
-(Future guide topics include how to speak Chinese, play piano, and write fiction.)
+(Future handbook topics include how to speak Chinese, play piano, and write fiction.)

 ✋🏼 Next, go click the confirmation link sent to your inbox to finish this particular Julian.com subscription — even if you've subscribed to the site before.